The 10 Best Nail Guns

 video play icon

 This wiki has been updated 44 times since it was first published in March of 2015.
 If you're still swinging a hammer, you're working too hard.
 The nail guns on this list will enable you to make short work of your next project, regardless of whether you're a DIYer or a construction professional.
 Our choices include battery-powered and pneumatic options, so you're sure to find one that's convenient for your needs.
 Always use caution when operating power tools of any kind.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. DeWalt DWF83PT